 The motor lamination stacks adopt interlock, self-bonding, gluing, riveting, cleating, laser welding, and TIG+MIG welding to stack and bond together to complete electric motor iron cores.

-Assembly involves carefully aligning and fitting the stator and rotor within the motor housing, ensuring the necessary clearances and tolerances are maintained.
+Assembly involves aligning and fitting the stator and rotor within the motor housing, ensuring the necessary clearances and tolerances are maintained.
 Proper alignment is critical to avoid mechanical issues and electrical imbalances.

 Get High Voltage Motor Lamination Stacks From China Manufacturer